English language requirements

 To access your official course details for the year you started your degree, please visit the handbook

 Engineering offers an exciting future with an increasing demand for graduates both in Australia and internationally.
-Study the Infrastructure Engineering and Management and your learning will focus on practical and real-world problems that blend project-based and workplace learning.
+Study the Master of Infrastructure Engineering and Management (Professional) and your learning will focus on practical and real-world problems that blend project-based and workplace learning.

-The program also provides a pathway for further postgraduate qualifications (eg. PhD) through the completion of specific research units in your final year of study.
+The program also provides a pathway for further postgraduate qualifications (e.g. a masters by research or PhD) through the completion of specific research units in your final year of study.

 You will develop unique strengths to work collaboratively in professional teams in order to develop evidence-based engineering solutions.
 Throughout the degree you will acquire critical-thinking, innovative problem-solving and entrepreneurial skills that employers are looking for in order to recognise the unique challenges faced in urban, regional and rural settings and devising longer-term engineering solutions, while considering how people use infrastructure and essential services at the present time.